vanshjangir/nvim/README.md

 # My neovim config

-using vimplug and packer as package manager
+using vimplug and Lazy as package manager

-minor bugs, will be fixed soon